-Dice – These are great year round.
+Dice – These are great year-round.
 They are great for center games, counting, adding, and a whole other list of uses.
-You of course needs some basic generic dice, but these crazy dice are also fun because they have all sorts of different number sets and shapes.
+You of course need some basic generic dice, but these crazy dice are also fun because they have all sorts of different number sets and shapes.
 You can never go wrong with foam dice too.

 Children love learning links.
-They are easy to clip together to make chains of various length.
+They are easy to clip together to make chains of various lengths.
 They are fun to use when exploring patterns.
-Kids could create patterns as they fashion necklaces, bracelets or even snake.
+Kids could create patterns as they fashion necklaces, bracelets, or even snakes.

 You can use them to teach everything from tessellation, number sense, and creating patterns.
 Use pattern blocks to try Composing 2 D patterns